Bill Cole Interview - Sharks look to emulate Wings, who also struggled to win Cup

 29. Do you use certain disciplines with your clients, for example: cognitive conditioning, hypnosis, visualization, neuro-linguistics?
 Please tell us your favored therapies.

 30. What is a personal blind spot?
 Can you give us an example or two?

 31. Bill you have mentioned that you love "finding mental power that always been possessed but never released."
 Could you give us an example of this?
 How can we learn to release our own mental power?

 32. Bill when is your next book, TV show or speaking engagement?
 Actually, I want to congratulate you on your new movie project.
 I read you have signed an agreement to be the sport psychologist and consulting producer on a new Hollywood film, LaUltra The High.
 The movie is about the highest and toughest ultra-marathon that takes place in the Himalayas.
 It sounds fascinating!
 When can people see it?

 33. Please tell people how they can get in touch with you for a personal phone consultation, as well as to stay up-to-date with your classes, speaking events and new movie.

-number or fax number listed below.
+number listed below.